whitehax0r/ArchLinux-PS4v2/README.md

 GOverlay:
 - Open the terminal and type the following command: yay -S goverlay-git
 - GOverlay is installed now.

-## Where I can find those PS4 kernels and initramfs.cpio.gz for other PS4's hardware Fat and Pro version?
-Well you can download those files from Hakkuraifu [Github.](https://github.com/Hakkuraifu/PS4Linux-Documentation) There is a posibility my this distro will not work properly with the PS4 Pro due the MESA drivers.
-PS4 pro requires a new complete distro with MESA that support GLADIUS.
-I will create a new ArchLinux-PS4v2 for PS4 Pro later.

 # Social Medias